simonoscr/dotfiles/README.md

 ## Features

-- **Nix Flake**: Manage NixOS and Home-Manager configurations.
+- **nix-flake**: Manage NixOS and Home-Manager configurations.

+- **flake-parts**: A good way to manage flake with less boilerplate.

-- **Home Manager**: Manage your dotfiles, home environment, and user-specific configurations with Home Manager.
+- **home-manager**: Manage your dotfiles, home environment, and user-specific configurations with Home Manager.

 - **nh**: "yet-another-nix-helper".
 NH reimplements some basic nix commands.
 Adding functionality on top of the existing solutions, like nixos-rebuild, home-manager cli or nix itself.

-- **NUR Integration**: Access the Nix User Repository (NUR) for additional packages and enhancements.

 - **NixVim**: Nix Flake Neovim